QuentinJcb/QuentinJcb.github.io/tree.md

 ![DJIA minimum spanning tree](tree.png "DJIA minimum spanning tree")

-Economic clusters are clearly observable on this tree: at the top-right corner, we can spot tech companies grouped together, while fiancial service companies are visible in the lower-left corner.
+Economic clusters are clearly observable on this tree: at the top-right corner, we can spot tech companies grouped together, while financial service companies are visible in the lower-left corner.
 Therefore, the classification obtained makes sense from an economic point of view.